 Photo Editing: A Danger to Self Perception

 We all feel physically inadequate.
-Whether it’s our short kinky hair, big eyes, the color that’s just a little bit off, height, weight, or the nose we wish was just a bit smaller, there comes a time in our life when we feel we’re not good enough.
+Whether it’s our short kinky hair, big eyes, the colour that’s just a little bit off, height, weight, or the nose we wish was just a bit smaller, there comes a time in our life when we feel we’re not good enough.

 Unfortunately, most of those feelings are psychological, achieved from society’s ideal of beauty while in the real sense, there’s no such thing.
-Yes, even the people who are considered perfect still feel inadequate – The Ariana Grandes and David Beckhams of the world
+Yes, even the people who are considered perfect still feel inadequate – The Ariana Grandes and David Beckhams of the world.

 The Rise of Digitally-Altered Photos on Social Media